-The SMI Piano Camp offers students the opportunity to study music in a stimulating environment under the tutelage of our distinguished piano faculty.
-This intensive program includes private and group lessons, master classes, ensembles, practice sessions, theory study and solo recital performances.
+The 2023 SMI Piano Camp offers students the opportunity to study music in a stimulating environment under the tutelage of our distinguished piano faculty.
+This intensive program includes daily private lessons, class lectures on a variety of topics, master classes, piano duet sessions, and performance opportunities.
 Recitals and presentations by faculty and guests complete the activities.
 In addition, there are daily opportunities for social fun and recreation.

-The piano camp is designed for students from ages 13-18.
-Conditional acceptance of students 12 years of age may be requested via the camp director.
-Students should prepare at least one solo piece for the first day of camp.
+The SMI Piano Camp is designed for pre-college students aged 13-18.
+High school graduates are also welcome.
+Conditional acceptance of younger students may be requested via email to Dr. Yontov, the camp director.
+Students should prepare at least one solo piano work for the first day of camp.

 Several scholarships are available to help defray the cost of the camp.
 Please check the “Scholarships” tab on the main Summer Music Institute page to access this information.
-The Dorothy M. Price scholarship requires an application form.
+Additional scholarships are reserved for participants of the 2023 Dubois Piano Competition.

-Duet Concert: Upon arrival, each camper will be assigned a duet partner to study a four-hand piece.
-Students will collaborate for three days.
-This collaboration will culminate in a duet concert.
+Upon arrival, each camper will be assigned a duet partner to study a piece for piano four-hand.
+Students will receive instruction and rehearse for four days, culminating in a piano duet concert.